 Where Are Companies Moving?
 The Top New-Shoring Destinations

-India (75%) – The most preferred destination for IT, software, and high-tech manufacturing.
-India’s Production-Linked Incentive (PLI) scheme is attracting global giants looking for long-term stability and government support.
+- India (75%) – The top destination for IT, software, and high-tech manufacturing.
+India’s Production-Linked Incentive (PLI) scheme makes it highly attractive for long-term investments.

-Vietnam (70%) – A rapidly growing electronics and consumer goods hub, benefiting from trade agreements like CPTPP.
-Vietnam is positioning itself as a reliable alternative to China for manufacturing.
+- Vietnam (70%) – A rising electronics and consumer goods hub, supported by trade agreements like CPTPP.

-Mexico (55%) – A nearshoring powerhouse, offering USMCA trade benefits, lower labor costs than the U.S., and proximity to North American markets.
+- Mexico (55%) – A nearshoring leader offering USMCA benefits, lower labor costs than the U.S., and proximity to North American markets.

 Why These Locations?